backspaces/agentscript/README.md

 -   [models/scripts/](https://github.com/backspaces/agentscript/tree/master/models/scripts): `<script>` versions of models/.<br>
     Used by legacy models, test/, and workers. test/ uses workers for speed.
 -   [test/](https://github.com/backspaces/agentscript/tree/master/test): testing in browser for all models/ using [Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer)
--   [vendor/](https://github.com/backspaces/agentscript/tree/master/vendor): es6 versions of third party libraries used by onepagers.
--   [workflow/](https://github.com/backspaces/agentscript/tree/master/workflow): tools for creating "bundles".<br>
+-   [config/](https://github.com/backspaces/agentscript/tree/master/config): tools for creating "bundles".<br>
     Note that many of these will be removed as es6 modules fully supported by our dependencies.
 For example models/scripts will be removed when workers can use import statements in all browsers.
 Safari, we're talking about you!
-Ditto for vendor/ as all dependencies offer es6 modules.

 Click on the directory name to see it on github.
 Click on the individual file names to see them nicely formatted.